Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: On relative motives and -sheaves

 In \S\ref{swsshetl} we study weights for mixed sheaves and relate them with (the degeneration of) Chow-weight spectral sequences for $\hetlz$.
-The latter degenerate at $E_2$ if $S$ is an equicharacteristic scheme (we conjecture that they degenerate for a general reasonable $S$ also).
+The latter degenerate at $E_2$ if $S$ is a very reasonable scheme (we conjecture that they degenerate for a general reasonable $S$ also).
 This yields that the Chow-weight filtration for such (co)homology is strictly restricted by ('motivic') morphisms.